 One of Hungary’s most commonly eaten vegetable stews draws both avid admirers and staunch detractors.
 Thickened with sour cream, spiked with fresh dill, and topped with a meatball, the tökfőzelék is a reviving summer dish.
 Some people refrigerate the tökfőzelék and serve it chilled.

-Yield: 4 servings; Total time: 45 minutes
+Yield: 4-5 servings; Total time: 45 minutes

 For the squash stew

-2 kilos (4 ½ pounds) fresh summer squash, peeled, seeded and cut into matchsticks using a mandoline or a chef’s knife (or 1 ½ kilos / 3 pounds frozen and julienned summer squash)
+2 kilos (4 ½ pounds) fresh summer squash, peeled, seeded, and cut into matchsticks using a mandoline or a chef’s knife or 1 ½ kilos (3 pounds) frozen and julienned summer squash

-3 tablespoons butter, for the pan
+3 tablespoons butter or oil, for the pan

-1 onion, minced
+1 onion, peeled and minced

-2 cloves garlic, peeled and minced
+2 cloves garlic, peeled and minced or mashed

-3 pinches pepper
+3 pinches ground black pepper

-¾ cup sour cream
+250 grams (1 cup) cup sour cream

 1 tablespoon flour